JadEletry/book-exercise-docs/labmodule03/README-CDA.md

 What does your implementation do?

-Module 3's implementation focuses on adding functionality to our CDA so that we can collect data from simulated and emulated sensors.
+Module 3's implementation focuses on adding functionality to our CDA so that we can
-The CDA then stores and interprets the data within python's library and into data object wrappers and converts it to and from JSON.

 How does your implementation work?

 ### Code Repository and Branch